AlbaCasas/jobly/staff/alba-casas/full-stack/final-project/doc/README.md

 - A company can be able to see how many candidates have applied to its job posting.
 - A company can be able to see its job postings
 - A company can be able to see the candidates' profile who have applied to its job posting.
+- A company will be able to delete his account
+- A company will be able to update its job

 ---